 - 2 tablespoons ketchup

-- 1 tablespoon cider vinegar
+- 1 tablespoon apple cider vinegar

-- 1 tablespoon fresh grated ginger (or 1 teaspoon dried ginger)
+- 1 tablespoon fresh grated ginger

 Instructions

-- In a small bowl combine brown sugar, ginger, cumin, garlic powder, onion powder, ground mustard, thyme leaves, marjoram, cayenne pepper and crushed red pepper.
+- In a small bowl, combine brown sugar, ginger, cumin, garlic powder, onion powder, ground mustard, thyme leaves, marjoram, cayenne pepper, and crushed red pepper.
 Rub all over the pork loin and refrigerate for 1-2 hours.

-- Heat vegetable oil in large skillet or Dutch until hot enough that a drop of water crackles and pops.
-Sear the roast until it is a deep golden brown on both sides.
-Place in a large roasting or casserole dish with the potatoes, carrots and onions.
-Place in 375 degree preheated oven for 1 -1 1/4 hours.
+- Place it in a large roasting pan or casserole dish with the potatoes, carrots, and onions.
+Place in a 375-degree preheated oven for 1 -1¼ hours.
 The pork is done when it reaches an internal temperature of 145 degrees.

-- Meanwhile in a small saucepan over low heat melt the butter.
-Add the garlic and cook for 1 minute stirring constantly.
-Add the pineapple juice, honey, spicy brown mustard, soy sauce, ketchup, cider vinegar, and fresh grated ginger.
+- Meanwhile, in a small saucepan over low heat, melt the butter.
+Add the garlic and cook for 1 minute, stirring constantly.
+Add the pineapple juice, honey, spicy brown mustard, soy sauce, ketchup, cider vinegar, and freshly grated ginger.
+Season with salt and pepper to taste.
 Simmer for 2-3 minutes.
-Baste the roast with the glaze every 15-20 minutes.
-Rest the cooked loin loosely covered with aluminum foil for 15 minutes.

 Notes